codefellows-seattle-javascript-401d19/16-19-auth/lab-cameron/README.md

 # Back-end Deployment

-Auth in Node.js using bcrypt and JWT
+Auth in Node.js using bcrypt and JWT!

 # Tech Used